Ōmana Regional Park

 Ōmana Regional Park is situated south-east of Auckland and just west of Maraetai, in the Franklin area of the Auckland Region of New Zealand's North Island.
 It is owned and managed by Auckland Council.

 Geography

 The park is located on a gently contoured knoll, which rises 40 meters above sea level.
 From the highest point looking inland, visitors can see from Maraetai to the Beachlands settlements.
 Looking seaward, there are views of the Hauraki Gulf.

 The eastern boundary is the Whitford-Maraetai road which is separated from view by a strip of mature native bush.
 There are 40.81 hectares of park of which about 20 hectares are used to graze sheep and the rest is used for recreational activities.
+The western boundary is the brackish Te Puru Creek.